FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/installation.rst

 FR16 Model Collaborative Robot Load Curve
 **********************************************

 The maximum load that the FR16 collaborative robot can carry is 20kg, and the rated load is 16kg.
-The load curve is shown in the figure, which is "full performance".
+The load curve is shown in the figure.
+The specific interpretation of the load curve is as follows:

+(1) FR16 can carry a load of 16kg or less at full performance, see the "blue envelope";

+(2) When the load is 16kg to 20kg, it is the extended load capacity, see the "red envelope", and the robot can operate in the following states:

+① Turn on the "time optimal mode", and it is recommended to set the acceleration to less than 180deg/s\ :sup:`2`;

+② Reduce the robot's working range or reduce the operating speed.

 .. figure:: installation/035.png
 	:align: center